 - Add the butter, shortening, beaten egg and vanilla, and mix to combine.

 - The dough will be thick and somewhat dry.
-Add the water by the half-teaspoonful and knead it in with clean hands until the cookie dough holds together well.
+Add the water by the half-teaspoonful and knead the dough with clean hands until the cookie dough holds together well.

-- Add the chocolate chips to the cookie dough and mix until they are evenly distributed throughout the dough.
+- Add the chocolate chips to the mixture, and mix until they are evenly distributed throughout the dough.

 - Remove one log of cookie dough from the refrigerator, unwrap it, and roll it back and forth on the counter to round out the bottom edge, which will have flattened where it rested.